-Increase Margins with Tax Software
+Increase Profit Margins with Tax Software

 Cryptocurrency returns can be difficult to complete since clients may have transactions spanning many different exchanges that must be reconciled into U.S. dollar values, but fortunately, there are several crypto accounting software solutions out there.

-ZenLedger provides a CPA solution designed to help you manage multiple clients, aggregate and reconcile transactions across exchanges and autocomplete Form 8949, Schedule D and FBAR.
+ZenLedger provides a CPA solution designed to help crypto tax professionals manage multiple clients, aggregate and reconcile transactions across exchanges and autocomplete Form 8949, Schedule D and FBAR.
 Unlike many blackbox competitors, you can also access an audit trail that drills down into how each line item was calculated on behalf of clients.
 These features can be lifesavers if your client is audited and the IRS requires more information.

 Using software like ZenLedger, you can minimize the time that you spend preparing returns and maximize the value that you provide to clients.
 This means that you can grow revenue and profitability rather than merely increasing your number of billable hours during an already-busy tax season.